Where Are They Now? The Ongoing Impact of Mentoring Relationships

 Kirida and Maggie’s relationship has remained strong in the years since their recognition at Ice Ball 2017.

-After Kirida graduated from high school, Maggie visited her regularly at Texas A&M. And when Kirida returned to Austin, they transitioned into the Big Futures young adult mentoring program and continued meeting up regularly for lunch and conversation.
-Recently, Maggie also helped her former Little Sister move into her very first apartment.
+After Kirida graduated from high school, Maggie visited her regularly at Texas A&M. And when Kirida returned to Austin, they transitioned into BBBS’ Big Futures mentoring program for young adults and continued meeting up regularly for lunch and conversation.
+Recently, Maggie also helped Kirida move into her very first apartment.

 Although COVID has recently meant more phone calls and fewer meetups, they hope to resume their lunch dates as soon as possible.